 Available environmental water in 2013-14

-At the start of the 2013-14 water year, Hume Dam was at 64 per cent, Dartmouth Dam was at 94% while Menindee Lakes total storage was 72 per cent.
+At the start of the 2013-14 water year, Hume Dam was at 64% capacity, Dartmouth Dam was at 94% while Menindee Lakes total storage was at 72%.
 High security allocations for the Murray Valley were expected to open at 97% and general security allocations at 38%.

 At least 95,000 ML of held environmental water is available for use in the Murray and Lower Darling valleys.
 Available environmental water is made up from NSW Environmental Water Holdings and Commonwealth environmental water.
 Approximately 220,000 ML may also become available under the water sharing plan, subject to plan conditions.

 The Murray and Lower Darling Environmental Water Advisory Group (EWAG) has considered the condition of assets, water availability and climate forecasts and recommended that the management outcomes for environmental watering for this water year are to ensure that environmental assets maintain basic functions and resilience and build on the positive environmental outcomes of the recent wet years.

 With the primary management outcome for the Murray and Lower Darling system to maintain ecological health and resilience, NSW has nominated 20 priority environmental watering actions for the 2013-14 water year.
 These priority areas include ‘Private Property Wetlands’ (including Murray Irrigation and Moira Private Irrigation District), Gwynnes Creek, Tuppal Creek, Bottle Bend Reserve and the Edward-Wakool system.

 The delivery of environmental water is limited by system constraints such as channel capacity, the use of irrigation infrastructure and potential third-party impacts such as the restriction of access to land and/or stock by landholders.
 Environmental flows are adaptively managed to integrate with other demands in the system.